-The ZX version runs on 48k and 128k hardware.
-It features nicely drawn graphics with great colors (!) much like the CPC and C64.
-Most of the detail is ported successfully from the (arcades) original version.
-Although sprites look cute and nicely detailed, animation shows some glitches whilst scrolling also has problems here.
-Eitherway the game looks amazing for a ZX Spectrum game!
+The ZX version runs both in 48k and 128k.
+It features nicely drawn graphics with a great colors selection (!) much like the CPC and C64.
+Most of the arcade details are converted successfully.
+Although the sprites are nicely detailed the animation shows some glitches while the scrolling also has some problems.
+Either way, the game looks and plays amazing on the ZX!

-Soundwise, the 48k Spectrum version offers the original intro tune at the main menu only (and limited to the older YM sound chip) whilst there are a few dull SFX during gameplay.
-On the other hand, when running on a 128k or a +2/+3 model (with the more advance YM YAMAHA chip) it offers the original superb soundtrack during gameplay along with the few cute original (!) sound effects.
-You may listen to the 48k tune as an intro or the 128k tune as an in-game sound below.
+As for the game's sound, the 48k Spectrum version has the original intro tune at the main menu only (and limited to the older YM sound chip) while there are only a few sound effects during gameplay.
+On the other hand, when Rainbow Islands runs on a 128k or a +2/+3 model (with the more advance YM YAMAHA chip) it includes the original superb soundtrack during gameplay along with the few original (!) sound effects.

 On our Sound Samples below, you may listen to the 48k version tune (Intro music) or the 128k tune (In-game sound).

 On our video below you may watch a variety of Rainbow Islands versions.
 The ZX Spectrum version is at 00:20.